sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/updating_a_batch_change.md

 # [...]
 ```

-After you applied that campaign spec, you can extend the scope of campaign by changing the `on` property to result in more repositories:
+After you applied that batch spec, you can extend the scope of campaign by changing the `on` property to result in more repositories:

 ```yaml
 # [...]